ffd8/P5LIVE/README.md

 - `CTRL + I` » 720*720px popup for screen-recording
 - `CTRL + 1, 2, 3...0` » load first 10 sketches

 ## LOCALSTORAGE
 Sketches are ONLY stored in your browser's localStorage,
-so export sketches/folders often.
+so export sketches/folders often!
-Clearing browser history/data will probably erase all sketches.
+Clearing browser history/data will likely erase all sketches.

-As sketches are isolated to domain:port localstorage,
+This means sketches are isolated to the localStorage per domain:port,
-export/import all to migrate between online/offline.
+so export/import all sketches to migrate between online/offline/browsers.

 ## INSTALL
 Online: [p5live.org](https://p5live.org)

 Offline: [Github Repo](https://github.com/ffd8/p5live)
-Details below to run via localserver or nodejs/npm (for cocoding).
+Details below to run via python webserver or nodejs/npm (for complete functionality).

 ## GETTING STARTED